 The Portfolio Management Team has been given discretionary authority to manage the assets in line with the Fund's investment objectives.
-Compliance with the target asset allocations and the composition of the portfolio are monitored by the portfolio management team on a regular basis.
+Compliance with target asset allocations as per the terms and conditions is monitored by the portfolio management team on a regular basis.